snap-research/EfficientFormer/README.md

 ```

 ## Training SnapML Compatible EfficientFormer

-In order to train a SnapML Compatible EfficientFormer, you can swap out the models/efficientfomer.py with the content from SnapML_models/EfficientFormer.py and use the training scripts described above.
+In order to train a SnapML Compatible EfficientFormer, you can swap out the `models/efficientformer.py` with the content from `SnapML_models/EfficientFormer.py` and use the training scripts described above.

 ## Converting EfficientFormer

-Once you have trained the EfficientFormer, you can convert the pth model ouptut to a format that can be imported into Lens Studio.
+Once you have trained the EfficientFormer, you can convert the `pth` model ouptut to a format that can be imported into Lens Studio.
 To do so, call the conversion script as follows:

 ```sh
 python --model path/to/model.pth --output path/to/model.onnx --classes num_classes